xmotion-project/karaloop/README.md

 Can you imagine people interacting with phones, tablets, computers and other devices without hands?

-The **xMotion Project** is an initiative to advance the development of accessible wearable hands-free interfaces that will allow anyone to interact with any device, *without hands*, simply by performing movements of the face :relaxed:
+The **xMotion Project** is an initiative to advance the development of accessible wearable hands-free interfaces.
+Such interfaces will allow anyone to interact with any device, *without hands*, simply by performing movements of the face :relaxed:

 The primary goal of xMotion is to enable ubiquitous human-device interaction to all - regardles of physical abilities and environmental constrains.

 (include video)

 ## Contents of this repository

-This repository contains a collection of three wearable orofacial hands-free interfaces which measure voluntary movements of the face and translate them into mouse or keyboard commands sent via Bluetooth Low Energy (BLE) to any PC, iOS or Android device.
+This repository contains a collection of wearable orofacial hands-free interfaces which measure voluntary movements of the face and translate them into mouse or keyboard commands sent via Bluetooth Low Energy (BLE) to any PC, iOS or Android device.